 Some countries, on the other hand, seem to go out of their way to make the process as painless as possible.

 Sri Lanka is very much in the second camp.
-Buying a SIM card — much like finding a bus to your next destination or getting served a delicious curry — really couldn’t be easier in this island nation.
+Buying a SIM card, much like finding a bus to your next destination or getting served a delicious curry, really couldn’t be easier in this island nation.

-You may find that you don’t need data on your phone or tablet at all — most tourist accommodation offers free Wi-fi that’s reasonably fast and reliable, and it’s not unusual to find it in cafes and restaurants either.
+You may find that you don’t need data on your phone or tablet at all.
+Most tourist accommodation offers free Wi-Fi that’s reasonably fast and reliable, and it’s not unusual to find it in cafes and restaurants either.

 Here’s what you need to know.

-As you exit the baggage reclaim area, you’ll encounter a row of money changers followed by a row of cell company vendors, as well as several ATMs that will take international cards.
+As you exit the baggage reclaim area, you’ll encounter a row of money changers.
+Behind them sits a row of cell company vendors, plus several ATMs that take international cards.

-After handing over my passport and telling the vendor I needed a micro SIM, the process only took a couple of minutes.
-He configured the APN settings for cellular data, activated the SIM using his own phone and that was that.
+After handing over my passport and confirming which type of SIM I needed, the process only took a couple of minutes.
+The staff member configured the APN settings for cellular data, activated the SIM using his own phone, and that was that.